 Having just completed my PhD and started my postdoc position at Monash University, I am fortunate enough to continue to be able to research mitochondria.
 I am currently looking into how mitochondrial structure and function are related, exploring how the location of a specific protein may impact its function.

-I’m excited by how much we learn about mitochondria function, and how they play such key roles in disease.
+I’m excited by how much we learn about mitochondrial function, and how they play such key roles in disease.

 The continued support of the Mito Foundation through its funding opportunities and community engagement will help with raising awareness for mito and drive the translation of research into treatments for mito.